 Table of Contents

-ToggleQuick Answer: In 2026, the average cost to paint a house exterior ranges from $5,000 to $11,500.
-Most homeowners pay about $4.50 to $8.50 per square foot.
-This price includes prep work, high-quality paint, and professional labor.
-Small single-story homes may cost less, while large multi-story homes can exceed $15,000.
+ToggleQuick Answer: In 2026, painting a house exterior typically costs between $5,000 and $11,500.
+Most homeowners pay around $4.50 to $8.50 per square foot, including prep work, primer, paint, and professional labor.
+Smaller single-story homes can come in under $5,000, while large or multi-story homes can push past $15,000.

-The average cost to paint a house exterior in 2026 ranges from $1.75 to $4.50 per square foot.
-For most homes, this translates to total project costs between $3,000 and $8,000.
-A typical 2,000 square foot home costs around $5,200 to paint completely.
+The national average cost to paint a house exterior in 2026 runs $1.75 to $4.50 per square foot.
+For most homeowners, that means a total project cost somewhere between $3,000 and $8,000.
+A standard 2,000 sq ft home lands around $5,200 when you factor in labor, primer, two coats of paint, and basic surface prep.

 Home size is the biggest factor in determining your total cost.
 Larger homes have more surface area to cover, requiring more paint and labor hours.